gk2517/Movie_recommendation_website/README.md

 Follow these steps to set up and run the project locally:

-1️⃣ Clone the Repository
+1️.
+Clone the Repository

-2️⃣ Create a Virtual Environment
+2️.
+Create a Virtual Environment

 (Recommended for dependency isolation.)

-3️⃣ Install Dependencies
+3️.
+Install Dependencies:
 pip install -r requirements.txt

-4️⃣ Run the Application
+4️.
+Run the Application :
 streamlit run main.py